bitcraze/hardware/src/products/crazyflie-2_1_brushless/datasheet/index.md

 Please note the following:

-* The Crazyflie 2.X is a 3.0V system, meaning a high output will be 3.0V but still compatible with a 3.3V system.
+* The Crazyflie 2.1 Brushless is a 3.0V system, meaning a high output will be 3.0V but still compatible with a 3.3V system.
 * All IO pins are 5V tolerant except PA5 and the NRF51 pins
 * The NRF51 pins can be multiplexed with any of the available NRF51 peripheral.
 * The STM32F405RG pins can be multiplexed with more functions.